An Argument in Forms

 I lose the truth the moment it’s let loose,

-An arrow fired before the hand can shake.
+an arrow fired before the hand can shake.

 What good is sight if hoarded like a bone,